Professional Supervision

 Whether you are brand new to eating disorder work, just learning about Intuitive Eating, or have been in this space for a while, we can all benefit from some extra support when navigating this challenging work.

-Maybe you are identify with one of these, very common, client profiles…
+Maybe you identify with one of these totally normal and common client profiles…

 You love Intuitive Eating as a concept, but struggle with applying the principles in practice.